Biology

 Mode of Delivery: In Class

-BIO304H5 • Physiology of Neurons and Muscle
+BIO304H5 • Molecular Physiology of Excitable Cells

 The course will provide students with knowledge of the physiology of neurons, muscle and sensory systems by demonstrating the biophysical, ionic, and molecular bases of cellular excitability.
 Topics include the forces that govern ion movement through solution, the electrical properties of the cell membrane, the molecular properties of ion channels, and the molecular physiology of neuronal excitability, synaptic transmission, neuromodulation, and muscle contraction.